 - facilitating the return to work of young stroke survivors.

 How will the Fund be managed?

 The Gavin Paul Bennier Memorial Research Fund will be administered as part of the Stroke Foundation’s Endowment Fund and has been established with a generous gift from David and Shirley Bennier.
-The family will be represented on the management committee of the Stroke Foundation’s Endowment Fund.

 The Stroke Foundation is a national charity that partners with the community to prevent, treat and beat stroke.
 We stand alongside stroke survivors and their families, healthcare professionals and researchers.
 We build community awareness and foster new thinking.
 We support survivors on their journey to live the best possible life after stroke.

 The goal is for the fund to continue benefiting research in CAA and stroke amongst young adults.
 The Bennier family hopes to continue raising funds from Gavin’s family, friends and the Australian public to build upon their initial gift.

 How your support can help support stroke research

 Stroke is largely preventable, it can be treated and we believe it can be beaten.
 Research holds the key.